Acromelic Frontonasal Dysostosis (AFND)

 What is Acromelic Frontonasal Dysostosis?

-This rare disease is a rare subtype of frontal dysostosis syndrome which also presents with limb abnormalities and central nervous system malformations in affected individuals.
+Acromelic Frontonasal Dysostosis is a rare disease and a rare subtype of frontal dysostosis syndrome, which also presents with limb abnormalities and central nervous system malformations in affected individuals.

 It occurs in less than 1 in 1 million live births.

-Abnormalities affecting the digits, as well as unique facial features are common with the syndrome.
+Abnormalities affecting the digits and unique facial features are common with the syndrome.

 This syndrome is also known as: